Exploiting random lead times for significant inventory cost savings: Potential extensions of the main theoretical results, Theorem and Corollary

 \subsection{Batch orders}

 If supply units are ordered in fixed batches of size $C$, the GBS policy is adjusted in the natural way, to keep $Z$ as close to $T$ as possible.
-For such generalized GBS policy Theorem~\ref{thm-main} should hold as is.
-Again, the generalization complicates the analysis of $\hat Y$ and $D=Z - \lceil T \rceil$.
+We conjecture that for such generalized GBS policy Theorem~\ref{thm-main} should hold as is.
+Again, this generalization would require, primarily, a more involved (or perhaps completely different) proof of Lemma~\ref{lem-stylized} for the artificial process $\hat Y$.
+Further, we conjecture that Theorem~\ref{thm-main} holds for the model allowing fractional $\gamma$ and fixed batch size simultaneously.